Baltimore Washington International Airport Concourse A Five Gate Extension

 About the Project

-The Departures Level includes approximately 31,000 SF of new facility.
-The addition includes five new hold-rooms sized to accommodate B737 MAX8 aircrafts.
-Approximately 5,000 SF of new food/beverage and retail concession shell space; one new elevator; and new men’s and women’s restrooms is also included in the addition.
+The Departures Level added about 31,000 SF of new space.
+This includes five new waiting areas (hold rooms) large enough for B737 MAX8 airplanes.
+There is also about 5,000 SF of new space for food, drink, and retail concessions, along with a new elevator and new men’s and women’s restrooms

 Quick Facts